 Basic earnings per share represents net earnings attributable to common stockholders divided by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share represents net earnings attributable to common stockholders divided by the weighted average number of common shares outstanding, inclusive of the dilutive impact of common equivalent shares outstanding during the period.
 However, nonvested restricted stock awards (referred to as participating securities) are excluded from the dilutive impact of common equivalent shares outstanding in accordance with authoritative guidance under the two-class method since the nonvested restricted stockholders are entitled to participate in dividends declared on common stock as if the shares were fully vested and hence are deemed to be participating securities.
-Under the two-class method, earnings attributable to nonvested restricted stockholders for purposes of calculating basic and diluted earnings per common share.
+Under the two-class method, earnings attributable to nonvested restricted stockholders are excluded from net earnings attributable to common stockholders for purposes of calculating basic and diluted earnings per common share.
 However, net losses are not allocated to nonvested restricted stockholders since they are not contractually obligated to share in the losses of the Company.